-The rte_member_lookup_bulk() function is used to look up a bulk of keys/elements in the set-summary structure for their first match.
+The rte_member_lookup_bulk () function is used to look up a bulk of keys/elements in the set-summary structure for their first match.
 Each key lookup returns as soon as the first match is found.
 The return value is the number of keys that find a match.
 The arguments of the function include keys which is a pointer to a bulk of keys that are to be looked up, num_keys is the number of keys that will be looked up, and set_ids are the return target set ids for the first match found for each of the input keys. set_ids is an array needs to be sized according to the num_keys.
-If there is no match, the set id for that key will be set to RTE_MEMBER_NO_MATCH.
+If there is no match, the set id for that key will be set to RTE MEMBER NO MATCH.

 The rte_member_lookup_multi() function looks up a single key/element in the set-summary structure for multiple matches.
 It returns ALL the matches (possibly more than one) found for this key when it is matched against all target sets (it is worth noting that for cache mode HTSS, the current implementation matches at most one target set).
 The return value is the number of matches that was found for this key (for cache mode HTSS the return value should be at most 1).
 The arguments for the function include key which is a pointer to the element/key that needs to be looked up, max_match_per_key which is to indicate the maximum number of matches the user expects to find for each key, and set_id which is used to return all target set ids where the key has matched, if any.
 The set_id array should be sized according to max_match_per_key.
-For vBF, the maximum number of matches per key is equal to the number of sets.
-For HTSS, the maximum number of matches per key is equal to two time entry count per bucket. max_match_per_key should be equal or smaller than the maximum number of possible matches.
+For vBF, the maximum number of matches per key is equal to two time entry count per bucket. max_match_per_key should be equal or smaller than the maximum number of possible matches.